wubw/BinweiBlog/2019/machine_learning_basic.rst

 CRISP-cycle
 ------------------

-Cross-industry standard process for data mining, also known as CRISP-DM
+Cross-industry standard process for data mining, also known as CRISP-DM.
+It is also very relevant to machine learning projects.

 * Business understanding
 * Data understanding